 Additionally, self-employed workers who make more than £8,060 a year, will pay Class 4 contributions, of 9% of profits up to £43,000 per year, plus 2% of any earnings above that.

-Taxes on dividends have changed.
-The first £5,000 income from dividends will now be paid tax-free.
-Again, this can be stacked with your personal allowance, so if you don’t have other income you’ll be able to earn £16,000 tax-free.
+Currently the first £5,000 income from dividends is paid tax-free.
+Again, this can be stacked with your personal allowance, so if you don’t have other income you’ll be able to earn £16,500 tax-free.

 These changes don’t affect any shares you hold in an Isa or a pension.
 It’s thought those most likely to be affected are small business owners who pay themselves a share of their company’s profits in lieu of a salary.